A Felonious Christmas with Timothy Hallinan

 While Junior Bender certainly makes for a fine vessel to amuse us through his misadventures, the author ensures that we keep in mind that he is indeed a person with some depth, someone whose life seems to have taken a million bad turns.
 Not only do we become well-acquainted with his somewhat cynical and dismissive nature, but we also get a peek inside his own personal life.
 We see the realistic human traits shine from him through his care for his teenage daughter, his attempt to maintain a semblance of family life even after a divorce.
 All these little things add up and in the end paint a compelling and interesting picture of a rather unique person, one that still leaves quite a lot of room for development.

-If this book does have a weak point in there somewhere, I would say that a number of the secondary characters felt a bit too one-dimensional, in the sense that they existed for the purpose of following their archetype.
+If Fields Where They Lay does have a weak point in there somewhere, I would say that a number of the secondary characters felt a bit too one-dimensional, in the sense that they existed for the purpose of following their archetype.
 While it is fair to say that there simply isn’t enough time to develop everyone without hurting the story’s pacing, it would have been preferable if a few of them didn’t feel like caricatures.
 With that being said, considering the kind of humour this book is going for, I believe this is definitely something that can be overlooked seeing as how, in a way, it complements the absurd atmosphere.

 The Final Verdict